 The Company's software products allow customers to manage "enterprise content" (unstructured data such as hard-copy scanned documents, Word documents, Excel spreadsheets, JPEG files, images, pictures, faxes, audio/video files, emails, and PowerPoint presentations) through the complete document life cycle for that organization.
 The Company's platform, IntellivueTM, improves and enhances business operations for clients by making document and content management simple, accessible and affordable.
-Our approach to deploying templates for specific business processes is designed to empower clients to affordably manage their documents entirely within the IntellivueTM platform
+Our approach to deploying templates for specific business processes is designed to empower clients to affordably manage their documents entirely within the IntellivueTM platform.

 To date, most of our software customers install our software onto computers at their location (premises-based).
 In time, the Company anticipates that the provision of "cloud" application services, or software as a service (SaaS), will become a more significant part of its software sales business.
 We anticipate that cloud-based services will become the principal part of our software sales business and a primary source of revenues for us, because this model allows customers to avoid significant upfront costs for hardware and installation services required for a premises-based delivery.
 That said, we are just beginning to see our customers migrate to such cloud-based services.
-Our revenues from cloud-based delivery of our software, as a percentage of total revenue for the period ended June 30, 2015 and June 30, 2014, were 10% and 13% respectively.
+Our revenues from cloud-based delivery of our software, for the nine months ended September 30, 2015 and September 30, 2014, were \$182,322 and \$133,052, respectively, an increase of \$49,720 or 37%.